 daily.
 Eating frequently will help keep your blood-sugar levels stabilized and

-curb hunger.
+curb hunger and cravings.
 If you’re on-the-go and don’t have time to prepare a healthy snack

-before heading out, our South Beach Diet 100-Calorie Snack and Protein Fit Bars
+before heading out, our South Beach Diet 100-Calorie Snack Bars, Good to God Bars, or Protein Fit Bars

 are a convenient way to make strategic snacking part of your day.
-They are good
+All of our bars are good

-sources of protein and fiber and can be enjoyed starting on Phase 2.
+sources of filling protein and fiber and can be enjoyed starting on Phase 2.

 skip exercise.
 Getting regular exercise should be fun.
 Consider